How can I help you?

 import 'zone.js';

-The Syncfusion Angular Grid component allows you to customize the built-in toolbar items to meet your specific requirements.
-This can include adding, removing, or modifying toolbar items, as well as handling custom actions when toolbar buttons are clicked.
+The Angular Data Grid component allows customization of the built-in toolbar items to meet specific requirements.
+This customization can include adding, removing, or modifying toolbar items, as well as handling custom actions when toolbar buttons are clicked.

-The following example demonstrate how to customize the toolbar by disabling and canceling the Add button functionlity and showing a custom message when the Add button of toolbar is clicked.
+The following example demonstrates customizing the toolbar by disabling and canceling the Add button functionality and showing a custom message when the Add button of toolbar is clicked.

 import { NgModule } from '@angular/core'